Skip to main content

 Prerequisites

-Make sure the following tools are installed before you begin:
+Make sure the following tools are installed before you begin.
+For specific version requirements and setup instructions, see the Contributing guide and the repository's CONTRIBUTING.md.

 • A local Kubernetes cluster — for example kind or minikube